become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 Stage 1: Technical track

 - Candidates will register via a registration form - April 2022
-- 40-50 Candidates are down selected - date May 2022
+- Candidates are down selected - date May 2022
-- Regular sessions will be set up with all the candidates - from XX/XX/22 to XX/XX/22
+- Regular sessions will be set up with all the candidates - from 07/05/22 to July 2022
 - Dedicate 2 hours time to attend an online session on Saturday and 4 to 6 hours each week to go through additional online learning activities

 Stage 2 : Up to 20 people will be selected based on the activities in Stage 1 for 1:1 mentoring with AWS experts to prep you for next level in your career.